 I am the Executive Director of The Visual Arts Centre in Montreal.

-In my spare time, I work on knowledge equity projects, especially with the Art+Feminism Wikipedia project, where I worked in various capacities for a decade.
+In my spare time, I work on knowledge equity projects, especially with the Art+Feminism Wikipedia project, where I worked in various capacities for a decade and now sit on the Board of Directors.
 I was the 2019-2020 Wikipedian-in-Residence at Concordia University Libraries.

 My writing has been published in a variety of publications, including Canadian Art, C Magazine, Revue .dpi, Esse, Fuse Magazine, M/Other Voices, The Creative Independent and the St Andrews Journal of Art History and Museum Studies.